Contents

 Now that we’ve familiarized ourselves with the ENERGY STAR label, it is important to note that there isn’t a perfect rating per se.

-As previously mentioned, solar heat gain coefficient determines the amount of solar heat to pass through the window.
+As previously mentioned, SHGC determines the amount of solar heat that passes through the window.
 Warmer climates would prefer this to be lower to keep living spaces cool.
 On the other hand, living spaces in colder climates would want the opposite effect, letting in more solar heat as a natural method of warming up the interior.

 The four climate zones are roughly based on this map.

-Generally defined as areas where there are cold winters, but with summers that are relatively mild.
+Northern climates are generally defined as areas with cold winters but with relatively mild summers.
 Heat retention in living spaces takes priority.

 States that generally fall under this category are Alaska, Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, Michigan, Wisconsin, Minnesota, North Dakota, South Dakota, Montana, Wyoming, Idaho, Washington, Oregon, and northern parts of other states such as Illinois, Iowa, Nebraska, and Nevada.